 Sunday Afternoon Informal Guided Tours

-Every Sunday afternoon the student guides in the Redpath Museum Club provide informal tours of the Mineral exhibits, the Egyptian exhibits and the Biodiversity exhibits.
+Every Sunday afternoon the student guides in the Redpath Museum Society provide informal tours of the Mineral exhibits, the Egyptian exhibits and the Biodiversity exhibits.

 No reservations necessary.
 Everyone welcome.